 Will there be any support or help for me after the three-day course?

 We have our Virtual Carers Centre and a range of online learning sessions which may refresh your knowledge from the course and also add to it.
 We also run a selection of one-day ‘Caring about…’ courses which cover specialised subjects such as eating, drinking or swallowing difficulties, feeling secure in relationships and choosing the right care home.
 We’re continually developing themed courses and other services, by staying in touch with us we will keep you updated of our new developments.

 Do people stay in touch after the course?

 Yes, they frequently do, and we are delighted to hear how these new friendships seem to be an additional source of support for attendees long after the course has finished.

 What if I have to leave the course half way through?

-We understand that people may have to leave the course early for a variety of emergency reasons and our trainers and the hotel staff will support you to make this as easy as possible for you.
-We ask that you don’t book onto or attend a course if you know in advance that you won’t be able to stay the full three days.
+We understand that people may have to leave the course early for a variety of emergency reasons and our staff will support you to make this as easy as possible for you.

 Do I have to share a room?

 No. If you are attending with a relative or a friend, you can choose to share a room but this is your choice.
-You will not be asked to share a room with someone you don’t know.
+You will not be asked to share a room.

 If I cannot attend at the last minute what is your cancellation policy?